Policy of Nondiscrimination: Goshen High School Handbook

 Matthew Nichols, IB coordinator, DP History instructor

-Cathy DeMeyer, Assistant Principal
+Cathy DeMeyer, Principal

 Jill Hackleman, Special Needs instructor